Notes on the Geography of New Zealand: Napier

 Persistance.
 Brown served as Napier's member of parliament from 1908 to 1922 and was mayor of Napier for 18 years, including the year of the quake.
 In 1933, Brown ran for mayor once again but lost to the head of the earthquake relief committee.

 Old photos show the 1896 hotel with three stories in brick, trimmed with cast-iron balconies running the full length of each floor on the front side of the building.
-The replacement was more modest, though graced by a pergola and, if it's to your taste, by a Deco font.
+The replacement was more modest, though graced by a pergola and a Deco font.

 You might be forgiven if you looked at all the hotel's computer terminals and display panels and thought you had stumbled onto a trading floor.

 One of the most elegant buildings in town, National Tobacco was founded in 1922 by Gerhard Huscheer, and it was he who after the earthquake turned to the local architect Louis Hay.
 The new building was finished in 1933.
-Two decades later, Huscheer sold the company to Rothmans, which ran it for almost 50 years--two billion cigarettes annually--before announcing in 2005 that the plant would close and be replaced by Australian cigarettes.
+Two decades later, Huscheer sold the company to Rothmans, which ran it for almost 50 years--two billion cigarettes annually--before announcing in 2005 that the plant would close, its product to be replaced by Australian cigarettes.
 By then, however, the old building was already recognized as a monument.
 It had been refurbished in 1995 and the name restored to National Tobacco in 2001.

 The door is framed by native rushes and roses.